OpenEvalProject/evals/manuscripts/elife-43788/v3/manuscript.md

 ## Abstract

-10.7554/eLife.43788.001 PUF ( PU milio/ F BF) RNA-binding proteins recognize distinct elements.
-In C. elegans , PUF-8 binds to an 8-nt motif and restricts proliferation in the germline.
+PUF (PUmilio/FBF) RNA-binding proteins recognize distinct elements.
+In C. elegans, PUF-8 binds to an 8-nt motif and restricts proliferation in the germline.
 Conversely, FBF-2 recognizes a 9-nt element and promotes mitosis.
 To understand how motif divergence relates to biological function, we first determined a crystal structure of PUF-8.
 Comparison of this structure to that of FBF-2 revealed a major difference in a central repeat.
 We devised a modified yeast 3-hybrid screen to identify mutations that confer recognition of an 8-nt element to FBF-2.
 We identified several such mutants and validated structurally and biochemically their binding to 8-nt RNA elements.
 Using genome engineering, we generated a mutant animal with a substitution in FBF-2 that confers preferential binding to the PUF-8 element.
-The mutant largely rescued overproliferation in animals that spontaneously generate tumors in the absence of puf-8 .
+The mutant largely rescued overproliferation in animals that spontaneously generate tumors in the absence of puf-8.
 This work highlights the critical role of motif length in the specification of biological function.

 ## Introduction